Tools and Hardware

 Figma is my primary design and prototyping tool.
 I use it for everything from early wireframes to high-fidelity component libraries and interactive prototypes.

-Adobe Creative Suite
+Creative Suite

 I keep an Adobe Creative Cloud subscription primarily for Photoshop (photo editing and compositing) and Illustrator (vector illustration and icon work).